lisamurphy788/covid_data/README.md

 2. Results

 ![Record Data](readmeimages/dataentered.PNG)
-- The Data is entered and the data is checked to make sure it is valid.
-So that there are the required number of inputs which is 5 and that all the inputs are numbers.
+- The data is entered and the data is checked to make sure it is valid.
+There are a required number of inputs, which in this case is 5 and that all the inputs are numbers seperated with a ','.
 - If four numbers were entered the following error message would appear.

 Validation Messages